Carnism Debunked

 9. "It's survival"

-This is a complete lie, and anyone who uses this argument, deep down, knows it.
 Vegans are living proof that we do not eat animal products for survival purposes.
-People eat meat, cheese, milk, eggs, and fish because they enjoy the taste.
+People eat animal bodies and secretions because they enjoy the taste, or other trivial reasons.
 Mars Bars, KFC, Ben & Jerry's cookie dough ice cream, maple-glazed bacon, donuts, and cheesy puffs are not survival foods and never have been.
 We can survive and thrive without all these foods (all of which, by the way, there are vegan versions of), and thus we are morally obliged to do so.

 10. "It's the circle of life"